Armanfard-Lab/ATI-Net/README.md

 	- Set the hyperparameters (optimizer, scheduler, batch size, epochs)
 	- Run main.py

-The preprocessed NYUv2 dataset can be found here. (link "here" with the following url: "https://www.dropbox.com/sh/86nssgwm6hm3vkb/AACrnUQ4GxpdrBbLjb6n-mWNa?dl=0")
+The preprocessed NYUv2 dataset can be found [here](https://www.dropbox.com/sh/86nssgwm6hm3vkb/AACrnUQ4GxpdrBbLjb6n-mWNa?dl=0).

 NOTE: To save time during experimentation, we would load a half-trained MTAN backbone when training ATI-Net, and then proceed with the second half of the training.
 This is effectively equivalent to the training stretegy specified in the paper.
 However, this allows us to experiment with ATI-Net much faster since we don't need to restart training every experiment.

 ## References

-Our codebase builds upon and borrows elements from the public implimentation of MTAN (link "MTAN" with the following url: https://github.com/lorenmt/mtan).
+Our codebase builds upon and borrows elements from the public implimentation of [MTAN](https://github.com/lorenmt/mtan).
 Particularly, the trainer, dataloaders, and baseline models are taken from there.
-We also borrow elements for the distillation modules from the following MTL repo. (link "MTL repo" with the following url: https://github.com/SimonVandenhende/Multi-Task-Learning-PyTorch)
+We also borrow elements for the distillation modules from the following [MTL repo](https://github.com/SimonVandenhende/Multi-Task-Learning-PyTorch).